sarinabridges/sarinabridges/README.md

 # 👋 Introducing Myself

 Hello, I'm Sarina!
-I am a Data Scientist with expertise in data analysis, reporting, and modeling.
+I am a Data Analyst with expertise in analyzing, reporting, and modeling data sets.

 * Generate reports and conduct ad-hoc data analyses using Python, R, and SQL.
 * Develop dashboards using Tableau.